This article includes links which we may receive compensation for if you click, at no cost to you.

 In the process, you may also find a lender that can meet your needs precisely, giving you the savings and flexibility you need.

-Best Mortgage Lenders for Millennials in 2019
+Best Mortgage Lenders for 2020

 I recommend the following lenders and services as you shop for your loan.
 Most of these lenders work well for first-time buyers, too:

 Best-for: The comparison shopper

 I’m listing LendingTree first because this service can save you a lot of time.

 LendingTree is not an actual lender; it’s a service connecting your online loan application with a variety of lenders so you can compare their quotes.